 Do you feel it is safe (both emotionally and physically) for you to do the course?

-Are you seperated from you abusive partner (including living in a different house)?
+Are you separated from your abusive partner (including living in a different house)?

-If you have children, are your children old enough to manage without you while you do the Zoom session?
+If you have children, is your session during the school day, or are your children old enough to manage without you while you do the Zoom session?

-If you have children, and they are too young to manage without you, have you joined an evening session and are your children most likely to be asleep for the whole session?
+If you have children, and they are too young to manage without you, have you joined a session when your children will be cared for?
+Or joined an evening session, if you're children are likely to be asleep for the whole session?

 Can you do the session somewhere other than your bedroom?

 Can you create a space to sit for the session that will help you to not feel triggered when you’ve finished the session?